DMV-Petri-Dish/DMV-Petri-Dish.github.io/README.md

 # dmv-petri-dish.github.io

-### The will be written as a with vanilla HTML, CSS, JavaScript within a React.js project structure.
+### The website will be written as a vanilla HTML, CSS, JavaScript within a React.js project structure.

 #### Contributors will write HTML in the #main div in the public/index.html file